"

 • The other two theories focused too much on the negative traits of human beings, rather than focusing on the positive power Maslow believed individuals to have.

 As a result of the perceptions he had regarding the theories of his time, when Maslow developed his own theory, he decided to focus on the conscious rather than the unconscious.
-He also wanted to explain how all individuals could reach their highest potential through achieving beyond their basic needs towards a higher purpose or higher power.
+He also wanted to explain how all individuals could reach their highest potential through reaching beyond their basic needs towards a higher purpose or higher power.

 Fundamental Tenets of the Theory